Nick689/CustomPOS/Install client.md

 - Create a new directory where you will place CustomPOS.ods  and Balance.ots

 ### Database connection config
-- create a new database in Libreoffice Base: File menu > New database
+- create a new database in Libreoffice-Base: File menu > New database
 - Connect to an existant database (MySQL)
 - Direct connection
 - Database name: custompos, *IP, port*